 The strength of your defense can rest on the next steps you take.
-Instead of trying to fight criminal charges on your own, make sure you have one of our experienced Colorado Springs criminal defense lawyers in your corner.
+Don’t fight criminal charges on your own.
+Get the best experienced Colorado Springs criminal defense lawyer from The Kohn Law Firm in your corner.

 We welcome your calls and emails whenever you are ready to get more answers regarding your case and defense options.
-Until then, we encourage you to dive into the rest of this page (and site) for more details about our criminal defense practice and experience
+Until then, we encourage you to learn more about our criminal defense practice and experience

 Marijuana crimes – Despite legalization in Colorado, there are still strict state and federal laws regarding the possession, sale, cultivation and distribution of marijuana and cannabis products.

-Drug Distribution – When drug cases involve larger amounts of illicit drugs that are found with other items (like scales or packaging materials), drug distribution charges can come into play.
+Drug Distribution – Drug distribution charges can come into play when drug cases involve larger amounts of illicit drugs that are found with other items.
+Items like scales or packaging materials.
 These are among the most serious drug charges and, in some cases, may rise to the federal level.

 Arson – Illegally setting fire to someone else’s property can result in arson charges.
 The type of property and extent of the damage can impact the severity of charges filed.
 In the most serious cases, first-degree arson can trigger Class 3 felony charges.